wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/config-file.rst

 wazuh.monitoring.pattern
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Default Wazuh monitoring index pattern to use for the app.
-This setting does not remove any existing patterns or templates, it just updates the app to add the new ones.
+This setting does not remove any existing patterns or templates, it just updates the Wazuh Kibana plugin to add the new ones.

 +--------------------+-------------------------+
 | **Default value**  | wazuh-monitoring-*      |